Skip to content

-Tannen's Magic Camp Review: General Advice
+Tannen's Magic Camp Review: Advice

 Max shares his insights and advice as a 4-time Tannen's Magic Camp attendee.
 Learn magic and make like-minded magic friends.

-Tannen's Magic Camp Review: General Advice
+Tannen's Magic Camp Review: Advice

 Asi Wind teaching at Tannen's Magic Camp